pydata/patsy/doc/formulas.rst

 processed.

-Since a term is nothing but a set of factors, and a model is nothing but two sets of terms, you can write any Charlton model just using ``:`` to create interactions, ``+`` to join terms together into a set, and ``~`` to separate the left-hand side from the right-hand side.
+Since a term is nothing but a set of factors, and a model is nothing but two sets of terms, you can write any Patsy model just using ``:`` to create interactions, ``+`` to join terms together into a set, and ``~`` to separate the left-hand side from the right-hand side.
-But for convenience, Charlton also understands a number of other short-hand operators, and evaluates them all using a `full-fledged parser <http://en.wikipedia.org/wiki/Shunting_yard_algorithm>`_ complete with robust error reporting, etc.
+But for convenience, Patsy also understands a number of other short-hand operators, and evaluates them all using a `full-fledged parser <http://en.wikipedia.org/wiki/Shunting_yard_algorithm>`_ complete with robust error reporting, etc.